apache/spark/docs/sql-ref-syntax-qry-select-pivot.md

 * **expression_list**

-    It specifics new columns , which used to match values in `column_List` as the aggregating condition, we can also add alias for them.
+    It specifics new columns, which used to match values in `column_List` as the aggregating condition, we can also add alias for them.

 ### Examples